-The annual mean concentrations for all gases included in the program for all years are given in Appendix I, Table A 1 at page 112.
-All the trends, uncertainties and regression coefficients are found in Table A 2 at page 115.
+The annual mean concentrations for all gases included in the programme for all years are given in Appendix I, Table A 1 at page 111.
+All the trends, uncertainties and regression coefficients are found in Table A 2 at page 114.
 Section 2.1 focuses on the measured greenhouse gases that have both natural and anthropogenic sources.